snehithabarukula/HR-BOT/README.md

 # Technologies Used
 1) Front-end: HR BOT web pages are built using html,css,javascript.
-2) Back-end : Database is the heart of the technology platform, where all of the main data related to the website are stored.
+2) Back-end : AWS, MySQL
+ - Database is the heart of the technology platform, where all of the main data related to the website are stored.
 The Primary database is used to collect the details from the web pages and it's responsible for the data that are shown on UI (front-end).
 We used Mysql database software.

 # System Requirements
 1) The system should have Jupyter Notebook or Google Colab to run the ML model.
-2)The required python packages are as follows, (here I have only mentioned the packages that I have used for the developments)
+2) The required python packages are as follows, (here I have only mentioned the packages that I have used for the developments)

+      tensorflow==2.3.1
+      nltk==3.5
+      colorama==0.4.3
+      numpy==1.18.5
+      scikit_learn==0.23.2
+      Flask==1.1.2
+      PyMySQL==1.0.2
+      docutils==0.19

 # Set Up
 you’ll need to know how to setup the following to run the project:

-- Set up a virtual environment
+- Set up a anaconda
-- Install Django
+- Install Jupyter Notebook
 - Pin your project dependencies
-- Set up a Django project
+- Set up Mysql
-- Start a Django app
+- Start app.py

 ## Installing Python